Overview of Oregon Mortgages

 Oregon Jumbo Loan Rates

-Oregon county conforming loan limits are all steady at $417,000.
-If you take out a home loan in Oregon for $417,000 or less, that is considered a “conforming” loan and is eligible for normal interest rates.
-If you take out a loan that is greater than $417,000 to pay for a home anywhere in the state, your loan will be considered a jumbo loan and will come with a higher interest rate.
+Oregon county conforming loan limits are all steady at $726,200.
+If you take out a home loan in Oregon for that amount or less, it’s considered a conforming loan and is eligible for normal interest rates.
+If you take out a loan that is greater than $726,200 to pay for a home anywhere in the state, your loan will be considered a jumbo loan and will come with a higher interest rate.
+Interestingly, jumbo loan rates are currently lower than fixed rates.

 Oregon ARM Loan Rates

-Another home loan option is an ARM or adjustable-rate mortgage.
+Another home loan option is an adjustable-rate mortgage (ARM).
 An ARM usually comes with a lower interest rate at the beginning when compared to a fixed-rate mortgage.
 That rate lasts for an introductory period somewhere between one and 10 years.
-At the end of that time, the interest rate can go up or down, but it usually goes up.
-How many times an interest rate can change, as well as the highest possible rate it can reach is laid out in the loan’s terms.
-It is important to check that interest rate cap before deciding on an ARM, so you can determine if it is something you can afford.
+At the end of that time, the interest rate can go up or down once a year, but it usually goes up.
+How many times an interest rate can change, as well as the highest possible rate it can reach, is laid out in the loan’s terms.
+It’s important to check that interest rate cap before deciding on an ARM, so you can determine if it is something you can afford.
+Strangely enough, ARM rates are currently higher than both jumbo rates and fixed rates.

 Oregon Mortgage Resources